Eclipse cycle: Numerical values

 Each of these is an eclipse cycle.
 Less accurate cycles may be constructed by combinations of these.

 Eclipse cycles

 This table summarizes the characteristics of various eclipse cycles, and can be computed from the numerical results of the preceding paragraphs; cf. Meeus (1997) Ch.9.
 More details are given in the comments below, and several notable cycles have their own pages.
+Many other cycles have been noted, some of which have been named.

+The numbers in the table are the average values.
+The actual length of time between two eclipses in an eclipse cycle varies because of the variation in the speed of the Moon and of the Sun in the sky.
+The variation is less if the number of anomalistic months is near a whole number, and if the number of anomalistic years is near a whole number.
+(See graphs lower down of semester and Hipparchic cycle.)

 Any eclipse cycle, and indeed the interval between any two eclipses, can be expressed as a combination of saros (s) and inex (i) intervals.
 These are listed in the column "formula".